Hason Graham

-Hason Aaron Graham (born March 21, 1971) is a retired American football wide receiver and kick returner.
-He played in 19 games during 1995 and 1996 seasons with the New England Patriots of the National Football League.
-He played college football at the University of Georgia.
+Hason Aaron Graham (born March 21, 1971) is an American former professional football player who was a wide receiver and kick returner in the National Football League (NFL).
+He played in 19 games in the NFL during 1995 and 1996 seasons with the New England Patriots.
+He played college football for the Georgia Bulldogs.

 With the Patriots, Graham appeared in 19 games, including a start during his rookie year.
 He caught 15 passes for 220 yards and 2 touchdowns.

 He was born in Decatur, Georgia.